Deltics-GitHub/Zorgmail-Mimecast-Sync/README.md

 # Zorgmail Mimecast Sync

-This is a script used for updating the Mimecast profile group with the latest Zorgmail domainbook using the Mimcast API 2.0.
+This is a script used for updating the Mimecast profile group with the latest Zorgmail domainbook using the Mimecast API 2.0.

 ## Mimecast API Permissions
 1. Create an Mimcast API 2.0 Application